Trends in Global Affairs Canada’s Partnerships with CSOs

 Canadian and international (foreign) CSOs have increased their roles in responding to humanitarian emergencies across the world.
 Increased attention to humanitarian action is reflected in GAC disbursement through CSOs.

-Disbursements to CSOs for humanitarian assistance increasing as share of GAC humanitarian assistance CSOs have implemented a larger share in GAC’s humanitarian work in recent years.
-But much of this increased role is accounted for by increased disbursements through foreign international CSOs since 2008.
-For Canadian CSOs, humanitarian disbursements were 22% of GAC humanitarian disbursements in 2010/11, and 24% in 2014/15.
-In contrast, foreign international CSOs represented 6% of GAC humanitarian disbursements in 2010/11 and 10% in 2014/15.
+Disbursements to CSOs for humanitarian assistance increasing as share of GAC humanitarian assistance By 2015, CSOs were implementing a record share (42%) of GAC’s humanitarian assistance, up from 34% in 2014/15.
+But as noted above, much of this increased role is accounted for by increased disbursements through foreign international CSOs since 2010, growing from 6% in 2010 to 14% in 2015.
+For Canadian CSOs, humanitarian disbursements were 22% of GAC humanitarian disbursements in 2010/11, 24% in 2014/15, and 28% in 2015/16.

-Humanitarian action has been a growing area for CSO partnerships with GAC Disbursements for humanitarian action on the part of CSOs has been a rapidly growing share of disbursements for CSOs by GAC.
-For Canadian CSOs, these disbursements represented a mere 9% of CSO disbursements from GAC in 2005/06, which has now grown to 31% in 2014/15.
-A similar trend line is noted for foreign international CSOs.
-The trend towards a decline in GAC support for long term development programming by Canadian CSOs is noted above.
+Humanitarian action has been a growing area for CSO partnerships with GAC Disbursements for humanitarian action on the part of CSOs has been a growing share of disbursements for CSOs by GAC.
+In 2010 23% of total GAC disbursements through CSOs (both Canadian and Foreign) was for humanitarian assistance and this percentage has grown to 31% in 2015/16.
+For Canadian CSOs, these humanitarian disbursements represented a mere 9% of CSO disbursements from GAC in 2005/06, but 21% in 2010/11, and 26% in 2015/16 (down from a record 33% in 2013/14.
+The corresponding trend towards a decline in GAC support for long term development programming by Canadian CSOs is noted above.

-Modest growth in support for CSO disaster preparedness and longer term reconstruction While timely, sufficient and immediate humanitarian response is essential, many CSOs globally call for increased investment in disaster preparedness to minimize natural disasters when they occur and longer-term reconstruction following an emergency.
-Since 2009/10, there has been an increase in GAC disbursements through Canadian CSOs for relief coordination, reconstruction and preparedness, representing 11% of GAC CSO disbursements for Canadian CSO humanitarian assistance in 2014/15.
-Investment in disaster preparedness and prevention alone has been more modest, rising from almost nothing to 8% of Canadian CSO humanitarian disbursements in 2013/14, but falling to 5% in 2014/15.
+Modest growth in support by Canadian CSOs for disaster preparedness and longer term reconstruction from GAC While timely, sufficient and immediate humanitarian response is essential, many CSOs globally call for increased investment in disaster preparedness to minimize natural disasters when they occur and longer-term reconstruction following an emergency.
+Since 2010/11, there has been an increase in GAC disbursements through Canadian CSOs for relief coordination, reconstruction and preparedness, representing 20% of GAC CSO disbursements for Canadian CSO humanitarian assistance in 2015/16.
+This performance represents an increase from 11% in 2014/15.
+Investment in disaster preparedness and prevention alone has been more modest, rising from almost nothing to 7% of Canadian CSO humanitarian disbursements in 2011/12, and increasing to 8% in 2015/16.

 High concentration among large Canadian CSOs for humanitarian disbursements There is a high concentration of GAC disbursements for humanitarian assistance among select large Canadian humanitarian actors.
-Ten CSOs have been the avenue for 71% of these disbursements over the five-year period from 2010/11 to 2014/15.
+Ten Canadian CSOs have been the avenue for 74% of these disbursements over the six-year period from 2010/11 to 2015/16.
 GAC has a standing offer with a number of proven humanitarian actors for quick action responses to humanitarian emergencies.
-As noted above, Canadian CSOs have been providing about 25% of all humanitarian assistance in the past two years (2013/14 and 2014/15), which is driven in recent years by Canada’s commitment to support refugees and displaced people in the Middle East.
+As noted above, Canadian CSOs have been providing more than 25% of all humanitarian assistance in the past three years (2013/14, 2014/15 and 2015/16), which is driven in recent years by Canada’s commitment to support refugees and displaced people in the Middle East.

-Country priorities for CSO humanitarian assistance shifts with GAC and global humanitarian priorities The country allocation of humanitarian assistance delivered through Canadian CSOs is well represented by significant humanitarian emergencies from Haiti and Pakistan in the early part of this decade, to the Philippines, the Middle East and South Sudan in recent years.
-The most significant scale of assistance over the five years has been to the Middle East, with disbursements through Canadian CSOs to Jordan, Lebanon, Syria and Iraq making up 20% of the five-year total of humanitarian disbursements through these CSOs ($737 million).
+Country priorities for CSO humanitarian assistance shifts with GAC and global humanitarian priorities The country allocation of GAC humanitarian assistance delivered through Canadian CSOs is well represented by significant humanitarian emergencies from Haiti and Pakistan in the early part of this decade, to the Philippines, the Middle East and South Sudan in recent years.
+The most significant scale of assistance over the six years has been to the Middle East, with disbursements through Canadian CSOs to Jordan, Lebanon, Syria and Iraq making up 30% of the six-year total of humanitarian disbursements through these CSOs.

 4. Calls-for-proposals with CSOs by Global Affairs’s Partnerships for Development Innovation Branch: Impacts on CSOs since 2010